gjasny/v4l-utils/README.md

 Those utilities follow the latest Linux Kernel media API, as documented at:
 [http://linuxtv.org/downloads/v4l-dvb-apis/](http://linuxtv.org/downloads/v4l-dvb-apis/).

-Any questions/remarks/patches can be sent to the linux-media mailinglist.
-See [https://linuxtv.org/lists.php](https://linuxtv.org/lists.php) for more information about the mailinglist.
+Any questions/remarks/patches can be sent to the linux-media mailing list.
+See [https://linuxtv.org/lists.php](https://linuxtv.org/lists.php) for more information about the mailing list.

 There is also a wiki page for the v4l-utils:
 [https://linuxtv.org/wiki/index.php/V4l-utils](https://linuxtv.org/wiki/index.php/V4l-utils).